Characterizing quantum synchronization in the van der Pol oscillator via tomogram and photon correlation

-which is easily found from the Appendix \ref{bb} solving for the steady-state density matrix elements of $\rho^{ss}$, as defined in Eq. (\ref{steadystate_driven}).
+which is easily found by solving for the steady state density matrix elements of $\rho^{ss}$, as defined in equation~(\ref{steadystate_driven}).
 The connection between synchronization and coherence has already been reported in literature, for example, in Refs. \cite{Mok2020, PhysRevA.109.033718}.
 Notably, here we address the coherence in a fully quantum mechanical way by specifically targeting the off-diagonal element, $\rho_{01}$, which only survives in the limit $\kappa_2\rightarrow\infty$ and is also restricted for the drive $F\le10$.
-A full characterization of the emergence of coherence $\rho_{01}$ is given in Fig. \ref{coh}(a) where, by varying both $F$ and $\Delta$, we calculate the maximum coherence $\mathcal{S}(F_c)\approx0.12$ determined from the critical drive strength $F_c=\sqrt{(9\kappa_1^2+4\Delta^2)/8}$, as indicated by the black curve.
+A full characterization of the emergence of coherence $\rho_{01}$ is given in figure~\ref{coh}(a) where, by varying both $F$ and $\Delta$, we calculate the maximum coherence $\mathcal{S}(F_c)\approx0.12$ determined from the critical drive strength $F_c=\sqrt{(9\kappa_1^2+4\Delta^2)/8}$, as indicated by the black curve.
 This value highlights the optimization of coherence amplitude, which adequately supports the drive strength of $F \le 10$, and also reveals the maximum phase locking in limit $\kappa_2 \rightarrow \infty$.
 As expected, the classical regime $\kappa_2\rightarrow0$ refers to lower coherence $\mathcal{S}\approx0.006$ (maximum) due to discarding all quantum fluctuations.
 Since $\rho_{22}=0$, the population imbalance $|\rho_{00}-\rho_{11}|$ can be fostered to optimize the coherence $\mathcal{S}$ in parallel with $\rho_{01}$ using the oscillator state $\rho^{ss}_{\kappa_2\rightarrow\infty}$.
-Eventually, controlling the excitations with the drive force ($F\neq0$) allows for a distribution that is restricted to two discrete eigenbases, $|0 \rangle$ and $|1 \rangle$ of the vdPo, which is represented as a conceptual two-level qubit.
-This distribution facilitates the manipulation of quantum states for a qubit, enabling fundamental operations through the unique properties of superposition and entanglement.
+Eventually, controlling the excitations with the drive force ($F\neq0$) allows for a distribution that is restricted to two discrete eigenbases, $|0 \rangle$ and $|1 \rangle$ of the vdPo, which is represented as a conceptual two level qubit.
+This distribution facilitates the mapping of a quantum vdPo into a qubit, which itself is synchronized with the external drive.